Alkr04/Albin-Kron-Portfolio/README.md

 ### Game description

-One on one battle agains the scrimp who punches whit the force of a bullet.
-Beat him to gain the sushi prize or die in disgrace.
+One on one battle against the shrimp who punches with the force of a bullet.
+Hit his weak point to stun him and huck him before slicing him to pieces.
+Beat him and win the sushi price or die in disgrace.

 ### Project info